 I’ll be honest – November is not the perfect time to visit Moscow Russia.
 It’s dark, dirty, muddy and will hardly impress as much as, say, in summer.
 But that’s when I visited and I will speak of this time of the year.
 I’ve been looking to visiting this huge city for a while already.
 As a European national, it wasn’t hard to get a visa.
 We decided to fly in, so my first impression was Sheremetyevo Airport.
 It’s huge! passport control is swift and easy, although authorities took their time to inspect my passport carefully.
 Finally we were out of the gates and met by our dear friends.
-Here are the Moscow Russia highlights – best of Moscow in November!
+Here are the Moscow Russia highlights – How to spend few days in Moscow Russia in November!

 Moving around Moscow Russia

 Moving around Moscow Russia is complicated.
 Luckily, we had a car.
 But even with a car, you might find yourself stuck in traffic jams for hours.
 By the way, locals use traffic apps to avoid jams.
 It’s best to combine car and metro sometimes.
 Our friends live in one of the apartment block districts.
 My first impression – wow, these houses are huge!
 Russians like to build big.
 And they have to – with an eight million people city!
 The house we stayed in had 20 blocks, and it’s not the biggest out there.